CPLynch/btas/Functions.md

 A function or "function object" is just an object with the [[Call]] internal slot and sometimes a [[Constructor]] internal slot.
 For this reason they are also known as callable objects.

+[[Call]] internal slot description from the spec "Executes code associated with this object.
+Invoked via a function call expression.
+The arguments to the internal method are a this value and a list containing the arguments passed to the function by a call expression.
+Objects that implement this internal method are callable."

 An agent is at any moment in time always has one running Execution Context.
 It also has an associated Execution Context Stack, a set of named job queues.
 Agents (browser tabs, web workers, etc) can share an executing thread (ie some browsers share a single executing thread accross multiple unrelated tabs) as long as the CanBlock internal boolean is false.

 All execution contexts have the following values in their record: